Over 100 years of experience in cutting analog records

 Halfspeed mastering + >> HALFSPEED<< inscribed in lead-out groove 100 € per side

-Additional studio time for (re-)mastering/editing/re-sequence/ inquiries 90 € per hour
+Additional time for (re-)mastering/editing/re-sequence/ inquiries 90 € per hour

 3-minute quick check* free!

-** A 3-minute quick check includes quickly skipping through the tracks, listening to each one for a couple of seconds to check if the overall quality is consistent.
-Chances that we detect errors like skips, clicks etc. are very low when chosing this option.
+* A 3-minute quick check includes listening to a little bit of each track to check if the overall quality is consistent.
+Chances that we detect (recurring) errors are very low.

 1) Program material: Please provide your files either as a ZIP-compressed folder or include an MD5 checksum, otherwise we can not guarantee a faultless file transfer.